Understand your company's position and learn more about the options available

 If your business has experienced a financial decline and is making a loss, you should take action quickly to limit the damage and prevent formal insolvency.
-A number of options are available to you even if you do enter insolvency, however, such as formally negotiating an affordable repayment plan with creditors.
+However, even if you do enter insolvency, a number of options are available to you, such as formally negotiating an affordable repayment plan with creditors.

 If you’re in debt to HMRC, this is a particularly stressful situation to deal with.
 The fact is that they do help some companies struggling to keep up with tax and National Insurance liabilities, and this if via their Time to Pay arrangement.